ISAITB/docs-services/source/validation/index.rst

 The metadata set for a validation service (identifier, name, version and operation) are not used in practice.
 The only important information that needs to be defined are the input parameters.
 In the above example these are created by calling a custom ``createParameter()`` method.
 See :ref:`common__documenting_input_output` for full details on how these parameters need to be defined.
+Note that as of release 1.10.0, you are no longer obliged to define service inputs (i.e. they are optional), although doing so remains a best practice as it allows client-side input verification.

 .. index:: TAR
 .. index:: validate